 Geofencing is a way of hyper-targeting a geographical area.
 When administrators or developers create a virtual boundary or “geofence” around a specific area, people entering the geofence can set off triggers of any kind of communication, from security alerts to advertising.

 So instead of saying “serve these ads to people in New York City,” it’s more like “serve these ads to people at the Javits Center.”
-This works especially well when targeting attendees of competing or related events while the event is occurring.
+This works especially well when targeting attendees at a competing or related event while the event is occurring.

-If you like what you see and want to learn how Feathr can grow your attendance and build new revenue sources for your events and membership, schedule a demo today.
+If you'd like to learn how Feathr can help you put ideas like these into action for your own events, schedule a demo today.
 We'll give a personalized overview of the Feathr platform with your individual goals in mind.